Hyundai Elantra

+The Hyundai Elantra (현대 엘란트라), also known as the Hyundai Avante (현대 아반떼), is a series of compact cars produced by the South Korean manufacturer Hyundai since 1990.

+In South Korea, the first-generation model was initially sold under the "Elantra" nameplate, but starting from the second-generation, Korean models were sold under the "Avante" nameplate, with the "Elantra" name continue to be used on export models.
+The "Avante" name is not used in most export markets due to its similarity with Audi's "Avant" designation, used for their station wagon models.
+As of 2018, Singapore is the only export market outside South Korea to utilize the "Avante" name.

+In Australia and some European markets, the Elantra was initially marketed as the Lantra during its first two generations, due to the similarly named "Elante" trim for the Mitsubishi Magna in the former market, and the Lotus Elan in the latter.
+After Mitsubishi Motors Australia Limited (MMAL) dropped the "Elante" trim from the Magna range, and Lotus ceased production of the Elan in 1995, Hyundai standardized the "Elantra" name for both Australian and European markets in 2001, following the introduction of the third-generation model.

+The first-generation model was also sold as the Bimantara Nenggala in Indonesia between 1995 and 1998.
+Since the seventh-generation, the "Elantra" name was retired in Australia, when Hyundai intergrated it into the i30 range, badging it as the i30 Sedan.

 First generation (J1; 1990)

-Launched in October 1990, the Elantra (codename J1) received a mid-term facelift in 1993.
+The Elantra (codename J1) was launched in October 1990, and received a mid-term facelift in 1993.

 It was sold in Europe from the spring of 1991.
 It replaced the somewhat larger on the outside Stellar, although that model had not been offered in many markets.
 The Elantra competed with the likes of the Ford Sierra and Vauxhall Cavalier/Opel Vectra, but at a considerably lower price.

 The Elantra was powered by a Mitsubishi-designed 1.6 L (1595 cc) straight-four.
 This DOHC 16-valve 1.6 L unit produced 113 PS at 6000 rpm and could push the Elantra to 60 mph in 9.5 seconds.
 The quarter-mile (0.4 km) run took 17.1 seconds and produced 80 mph.
 Top speed was 187 km/h.
 The Elantra got 22 mpgus in the city cycle.
-Starting in 1993 a Mitsubishi-designed 1.8 L (1836 cc) inline-four option was available; this unit produces 135 PS at 6000 rpm and replaced the twin-cam 1.6 in the home market.
+Starting with the 1993 facelift a Mitsubishi-designed 1.8 L (1836 cc) inline-four option was available; this unit produces 135 PS at 6000 rpm and replaced the twin-cam 1.6 in many markets.
+A twin-cam, 1.5-litre engine was introduced at the same time, mainly for the domestic market where 1.5 litres marked a major tax threshold.